Per-client State Visibility with StateView

 @view() @type("number") position: number;

-}On the example above, the position field is only visible to clients that contain this Player instance on their StateView.
+}In the example above, the position field is only visible to clients that contain this Player instance in their StateView.

 Adding a schema instance to a StateView

-In order to add a schema instance to a StateView, you must call .add() on the StateView instance:
+To add a schema instance to a StateView, call .add() on the StateView instance:

 import { StateView } from "@colyseus/schema";